 That’s the scientific explanation at least.
 The folkloric version is more dramatic.
 You see, the River Harp is playing to appease Nøkken, a shape-shifting water spirit.
-To women, Nøkken appears as a beautiful young man with a violin, enchanting them with sweet music, drawing them ever closer until they fall in and drown.
+To women, Nøkken appears as a beautiful young man with a violin, enchanting them with sweet river music, drawing them ever closer until they fall in and drown.

 If you walk along the attractive riverbank promenade, stop and have a listen on one side of the river, then cross Ypsilon and see if the music is different on the opposite bank.